Burning Bright: Adaptation

-In 1993 Burning Bright was turned into an opera by American composer Frank Lewin.
+Burning Bright was turned into an opera by American composer Frank Lewin.
+The opera had its premiere in 1993, with Elaine Steinbeck in attendance.

 Critical reception

 The reviews of the book were as poor as the reviews of the stage production.
 While some critics acknowledged it for the experiment that Steinbeck had intended, it was seen as peculiar and at best moderately effective.
 The artificial use of language, while necessary to allow the characters' development on the stage, jarred with the critics reviewing the novelization, as did Steinbeck's overemphasis of the message of the play.